-I posted last week some secrets to creating great content.
+Creating engagement is a critical part of the success of your social media marketing strategy.
 But, the more I think about it, the key is really being a social business and these tactics help once you’re a social business.
 Your business should be like the old general store in the small towns where I spent much of my youth.
 Places where everybody congregated to just talk and the owner knew everyone in town by name.
+Like Cheers.
 Heck, they knew your entire life, sometimes better than you did.
 The owners were real — they were part of the community.

-I remember when Barnes and Noble opened and folks thought they were crazy putting in benches and comfy chairs that invited readers to tarry over a good book.
-Other were convinced they’d lose all their business because folks would just read the books and magazines, rather than buying them.
+I remember when Barnes and Noble opened and folks thought they were crazy putting in benches, tables, and comfy chairs that invited readers to tarry over a good book.
+Others were convinced they’d lose all their business because folks would read the books and magazines, rather than buy them.
 Instead, for a generation, they became the first place folks thought about when they needed a book or just wanted a place to meet friends or hang out for a couple of hours.
 It was genius until folks decided Amazon was just more convenient.

 Tell a good story and folks will fall all over themselves to share it.